GribStream for AI tools

 Authentication setup

 The hosted MCP connector uses OAuth for live MCP queries.
 During setup, sign in to GribStream with an account that already has an active API token, then approve the connector and choose which token it should use.
+A free API token is enough to complete the flow for supported free-tier usage.
 The raw token is not returned to the AI client.

 1. Create or sign in to an account at /auth/login.